y330/FragmentQR/README.md

 Examples of Chromium browsers include MS Edge and Google Chrome.

 **Update:**
-Chrome 87 on iOS has some new, albeit unfunctional options in chrome://flags for text fragments.
+Chrome 87 on iOS has some new options in chrome://flags for text fragments, albeit nonfunctional.

 |OS |Minimum Browser Version|